dayhaysoos/shnippet/docs/docs/installation.md

    - Make sure `shnippet.config.js` is in your project root
    - Verify all paths in the config are correct
    - Check that the config file exports a valid object

+3. **Type generation issues**
+   - Ensure TypeScript is installed in your project
+   - Check that your snippet names are valid identifiers
+   - Verify the `gen-types` directory is created in your output directory

 ### Getting Help